 - Clearly and succinctly answer those questions with content on your website

-Prioritise your mobile experience
+Prioritise your mobile search experience

 In short: Google has begun indexing and ranking websites based on their mobile experiences.
 It’s time to get your mobile content in order!